-2.2.17 Four States, Portugal, Bulgaria, Hungary and Cyprus, should increase the effort in improving higher number of elements, i.e., questions in the EoSM for the following years to achieve the target level C in all of them (see Figure 16).
+2.2.15 Three States, Portugal, Hungary, and, especially, Bulgaria should increase the effort in improving maturity in a higher number of elements, i.e., questions in the EoSM, to achieve the target level C in all of them at the end of 2019 (see Figure 16).
+The risk of these States to not achieve the target is significant.